How You and Your Remote Team Members Can Maintain Business Security

 Conduct Sufficient Background Checks

-It can be challenging to learn enough about a potential virtual assistant through the interview process before allowing them access to your systems.
+It can be challenging to learn enough about a potential virtual assistant through the review and selection process before allowing them access to your systems.
 However, thorough background checks on the candidates can help protect your business security systems.

 We know that conducting screenings on workers outside of the U.S. can be difficult.
 If you're not sure how to conduct a criminal history on a candidate, work with a virtual assistant platform like VPM Solutions that provides access to a screening resource during the review process!